Intermediate extension of Chow motives of Abelian type: The abstract theory of intermediate extensions

 In order to prove that $j^*$ is full, let $M$ and $N$ be objects of $\CC(X)_{w = 0}$, and assume that a morphism

 between their restrictions to $U$ is given.
 Consider the localization triangles for $M$ and for $N$.

 Thanks to compatibility of the weight structures with the gluing, these triangles are weight filtrations of $j_! j^* M$ and of $j_! j^* N$, respectively.
 By orthogonality (condition~(3) in Definition~\ref{2A}~(a)), any morphism from $i_* i^* M [-1]$ to $N$ is zero.
-Therefore, the above diagram can be completed to give a morphism of exact triangles. \end{Proof}
+Therefore, the above diagram can be completed to give a morphism of exact triangles. } Imitate the proof of \cite[Thm.~1.7]{W5}. \end{Proof}

 \begin{Cor} The functor